Kirloskar Group: Kirloskar companies

 KOEL manufactures air-cooled and liquid-cooled diesel engines and power generating sets ranging from a power output of 2.1 kVA to 1010 kVA and solutions ranging up to 5200 kVA.
 KOEL manufacturing facilities are located in Kagal, Nashik and Rajkot.
 They also offer engines operating on alternative fuels such as biodiesel, and natural gas.
 Their generating sets are branded as KOEL Green Gensets in India and Kirloskar Green for exports.
 KOEL also has significant presence outside India, with local offices set up in Dubai, South Africa, Kenya and Texas.

+On 2 April 2025, Kirloskar Oil Engines Limited was awarded a contract worth ₹270 crore by the Indian Navy under the Make-I scheme through which 70% of the contract would be funded by the Government of India and the rest by the company and industry.
+The contract included the Project Sanction Order for the Design and Development of 6 MW Medium Speed Marine Diesel Engine, development of its prototype at over 50% indigenous content as well as Detailed Design for 3-10 MW Marine Diesel Engine.